sergiugotacloud/aws-event-driven-serverless-pipeline/README.md

 How the system works

 1. A client uploads a file to Amazon S3
 2. S3 generates an ObjectCreated event
 3. The event is sent to an SNS topic
 4. SNS distributes the message to multiple SQS queues
 5. Each queue triggers a different Lambda function
-6. The metadata Lambda stores file information in DynamoDB
+6. The metadata Lambda extracts information from the event
+7. The metadata is stored in DynamoDB
-7. Lambda executions are recorded in CloudWatch Logs
+8. Lambda executions are recorded in CloudWatch Logs

 Architecture decisions